The victim mentality is believing that you are helpless against the challenges of life.

 I lost a loved one and I am living my grief inside me.
 I don’t need to prove anything to anyone.
 Today my friends called me to go to the movies and I accepted.
 It will help me to ease my mind.

-P.S.
-How to Be a Superior Man Program is how you take full control of your life, elevate your status, stop being a victim and start being a victor.
+- How to Be a Superior Man, 30-day intensive self-improvement program to take full control of your life, elevate your status, stop being a victim and start being a victor.